-The genus Fusarium is made up of a large number of species, some of which are pathogens of plants, especially of cereals, and cause a disease known as Fusarium head blight.
-This feature results in a greater concern regarding the presence of these fungi in cereals, since on the one hand they cause a decrease in performance (by reducing the weight and size of the grains), and on the other hand the infected grains affect the functional properties of the gluten and the quality of the final product (bread, pasta, etc.).
+Genus Fusarium It is made up of a large number of species, some of which are pathogens of plants, especially of cereals, and cause a disease known as Fusarium head blight.
+This feature results in a greater concern regarding the presence of these fungi in cereals, since on the one hand they cause a decrease in performance. (by reducing the weight and size of the grains), and on the other hand the infected grains affect the functional properties of the gluten and the quality of the final product (bread, pasta, etc.).

 Other relevant mycotoxins are Ochratoxin A (OTA), produced by fungi of the genera Aspergillus and Penicillium, which grow naturally not only in grains but also in coffee, beer or wine.